drBenway/pixi-vn-wiki/start/images.md

 This function has the following parameters:

-* `tag`: Is a tag (or id) for the image.
-There can only be one item in the canvas with that id, if you add an image with the same tag, the previous image will be removed.
+* `alias`: Is a alias (or id) for the image.
+There can only be one item in the canvas with that id, if you add an image with the same alias, the previous image will be removed.
 * `imageUrl`: The URL or path of the image.

 ```typescript